ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

   - (2) transcribe in    random    order: ```sweep-random "gkh" force```
   - Repeat transcription command until everything is transcribed
    - Track progress with ```report-lyric-and-subtitle-percentage-completion```, which takes a snapshot of progress that lets you see your progress over time

+- ④ When completely done with the entire project
+  - run ```delete-bad-ai-transcription``` in every folder with the command: ```sweep call delete-bad-ai-transcription``` to delete any bad transcriptions.
+  - run ```clean-up-AI-transcription-trash-files-everywhere.bat include-dot-files``` to clean up any remaining trash files and lockfiles

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━